 To quote from The City Paper’s last year’s 2019 Big Ideas column, “Nina Corder is no stranger to happy accidents.
 In 1997, at 19, she came to Toledo from Malaysia as an international student with plans to return home.
 But she didn’t.
 And 16 years later, in 2013, while still in the U.S. working on her doctoral dissertation in organizational leadership, she formed a focus group of women to study culture and diversity.
 She didn’t plan to start an organization, but she did”.

-The culture and energy that evolved from the original focus group was something I never experienced before.
-You discover that many of the stories shared, life lessons, and experienced should not be ignored, we have lots to learn, work to do and the exploration should continue.
+The culture and energy that evolved from the original focus group were something I never experienced before.
+You discover that many of the stories shared, life lessons, and experienced should not be ignored, we have lots to learn, and work to do and the exploration should continue.
 The group evolved and stretched from its capacity as a focus group and turned into an educational forum of success stories.
 Ordinary and extraordinary stories were told, unpacking the reality of being a woman, a wife, a mother, a sister, a leader, an artist, and other barriers or biases, we women encounter every day in our lives within this community, and globally.

-When a woman shares #herstory, we all learn to respectfully listen, learning to relearn and suddenly, become aware.
+When a woman shares #herstory, we all learn to respectfully listen, learn to relearn, and suddenly, become aware.
 Organically, mentorship grew as we offered and sought advice from one another.
 We educate, engage, and empower one another.
 And the remarkable response –

 We see you.